The next cycle of the HERS program will begin in the Fall of 2022.

 Participants will be required to protect one designated day per month, with support of their department, to devote to participation in the HERS program.
 Upon completion of the program, participants will receive their MERC certification from the AAMC.

 Along with submitting an application, participants must document Chair support with a signed Requirements and Expectations document found below.
-A $3,000 fee per participant will be required.

 Click here to complete your brief application.